Central nervous system effects from radiation exposure during spaceflight: Introduction

 Both GCRs and SPEs are of concern for CNS risks.
-The major GCRs are composed of protons, α-particles, and particles of HZE nuclei with a broad energy spectra ranging from a few tens to above 10,000 MeV/u.
+The major GCRs are composed of protons, α-particles, and particles of HZE nuclei with a broad energy spectrum ranging from a few tens to above 10 000 MeV/u.
 In interplanetary space, GCR organ dose and dose-equivalent of more than 0.2 Gy or 0.6 Sv per year, respectively, are expected.
 The high energies of GCRs allow them to penetrate to hundreds of centimeters of any material, thus precluding radiation shielding as a plausible mitigation measure to GCR risks on the CNS.
 For SPEs, the possibility exists for an absorbed dose of over 1 Gy from an SPE if crew members are in a thinly shielded spacecraft or performing a spacewalk.
 The energies of SPEs, although substantial (tens to hundreds of MeV), do not preclude radiation shielding as a potential countermeasure.
 However, the costs of shielding may be high to protect against the largest events.